rusandris/StateTransitionNetworks.jl/README.md

 # STNDynamics.jl
-Toolkit for dynamics on state transition networks
+Toolkit for dynamics on state-transition networks